50 Reasons Fall Is Our Favorite Season Ever

-Leaves are cool and all but can we get a holla for fewer mosquito bites, new seasons of TV, and no more bikini line maintenance?
+Leaves are cool and all, but can we also get a holler for fewer mosquito bites, new seasons of TV, and no more bikini line maintenance?
 Fall.
 Is.
 The.
 Best.

 Dipping caramel apples

 Whoever came up with the idea to dip one of the tastiest fruits in one of the yummiest candies was a genius.
 Start simple with the humble caramel apple or go all out with layers of peanut butter, candy, cookies, toffee, nuts, and other goodies.
 The only hard and fast rule?
 You must use tart Granny Smith apples.
 Only heathens dip red delicious.

 No more itchy bug bites

 Mosquitoes, biting gnats, ticks, and other pesky bugs can make being outside in the summer downright miserable but dropping temps drop those pests fast.
 You can finally enjoy your backyard bonfire without slapping yourself (and others) like a maniac.
 Check out these other tips for improving your health this fall.